vulncheck-oss/action/README.md

 > [!Important]
 >
-> It is recommended to store this token as a secret in your repository.
+> We recommend you store this token as a secret in either repository or organization.

 The following are optional parameters that can be used with the `scan` command